-Theme of this post is go green.
+The theme of this post is going green.
 So should I choose green vegetables, organic or shall I only use greens in my dish?
 I decided to combine everything.

 Pangasius is a family of catfish and is a whitefish.
 It contains few calories, but still contains all the good qualities of fish.

-You can prepare it in many different ways (steaming, poaching), but this recipe I've decided to bake it (with a crunchy layer).
-If you want a "slimmer" version, then let the flower behind and steam the fish for 15 minutes at 220 degrees Celsius in an aluminum foil package.
+You can prepare it in many different ways (steaming, poaching), but this recipe I've decided to bake the fish (with a crunchy layer).
+If you want a "slimmer" version, then let the flower behind and steam the fish for 15 minutes at 430 degrees Fahrenheit (220 degrees Celsius) in an aluminum foil package.
 Certainly very very tasty!

 Pangasius filet with arugula pesto